 Background

-As part of the American Rescue Plan Act of 2021, the Oklahoma Center for the Advancement of Science and Technology (OCAST) will receive up to $81.6 million in U.S. Treasury/State Small Business Credit Initiative (SSBCI) funding to provide more access to capital for startups and small businesses in Oklahoma.
-SSBCI funds will be used to create two new programs: the Oklahoma Venture Capital Investment program and the Oklahoma Business Lending Partnership program.
-OCAST is also in the process of applying for additional funding to provide Technical Assistance to Oklahoma innovators.
+As part of the American Rescue Plan Act of 2021, the Oklahoma Center for the Advancement of Science and Technology (OCAST) has received up to $81.6 million in U.S. Treasury/State Small Business Credit Initiative (SSBCI) funding to enhance access to capital for startups and small businesses in Oklahoma.
+With the SSBCI funds, OCAST has created two new programs: the Oklahoma Venture Capital Investment program and the Oklahoma Business Lending Partnership program.
+Additionally, OCAST has secured additional funding to provide Technical Assistance to Oklahoma innovators.

 A portion of Oklahoma’s SSBCI allocation will benefit very small businesses, those employing fewer than ten employees, along with businesses owned by socially and economically disadvantage individuals, those in underserved populations and rural Oklahoma.